 There are some very interesting and highly informative presentations and articles online about the dangers of the 5G roll-out.
-I strongly advise you to educate yourself about the health and environmental consequences if you haven’t done so yet.
-You can click on the icon in the top left corner of the player below to see the videos that are contained in this list.
+I strongly advise you to educate yourself about the health and environmental consequences if you haven't done so yet.

 The animated short film "Happiness" is a truly spot on depiction of today's society.
 It's the story of a rodent's (meant to represent a human's) unrelenting search for happiness and fulfillment in all the wrong places.

 The moral of the story?: Instead of mindlessly contributing to the rat race ask yourself what you can do to contribute something to the greater good.

 “In the act of provoking people to think differently, philosophers make it clear that we are not fated to live within the often-stifling systems of thought that we inherit.
 We can change the subject.” ~Raymond Geuss

 Are you sick and tired of television talking-heads babbling their way through political propaganda and scapegoating each other through underhanded claptrap that does nothing more than keep outdated bipartisan “authority” entrenched in the minds of the people?

 If not, have you ever asked yourself why you just go along with it?
 Have you ever questioned the nature of authority itself?